A robust methodology for long-term sustainability evaluation of Machine Learning models: Experimental setup

 \subsection{Datasets and models}

+To prove the suitability of our sustainability evaluation approach to different domains, we select 9 different datasets across four classic ML tasks (classification, regression, recommendation and anomaly detection) of different scales, feature types and feature dimensionality; nevertheless, we are confident that this approach should be readily applicable to any arbitrary ML task; basic information about these datasets is shown in Table \ref{tab:datasets}.

-Our initial experiments have focused on four classic datasets: one synthetic (Waveform 40) and three real-world (QMNIST, KDDCUP, Movielens 1M).
-Table \ref{tab:datasets} provides basic information about these datasets.
-We model all tasks as classification, though this approach would be trivially extensible to any other ML task.
-With respect to models, we have selected models that either have directly comparable and equivalent batch and streaming architectures (like tree ensembles), or can be used in streaming or batch form interchangeably (like neural network-based models).
-Table \ref{tab:datasets-models} shows the combinations of architectures (and corresponding specific models) and what datasets we expect to experiment with them.
+Regarding models, Table \ref{tab:datasets} also indicates the model types employed for each dataset.
+Note that we have selected models that either have directly comparable and equivalent batch and streaming architectures (like tree ensembles), or can be used in streaming or batch form interchangeably (like neural network-based models).
+In particular, we test, for each selected dataset and model type:

+\begin{itemize} \item Our long-term sustainability evaluation in the model's Streaming learning form (see Algorithm \ref{alg:sus-eval-streaming}), as a grounded reference for a real-life incrementally learning and cumulatively costly algorithm. \item An ``uninformed'' non-cumulative measurement of retraining the model at the different reevaluation/retraining steps, considering 1) train-test holdout and 2) a 10-fold cross-validation.
+This represents the simplest and currently most common and popular way of measuring sustainability, i.e., measuring the environmental impact of the experiment rather than the model's long-term life-cycle. \item Our long-term sustainability evaluation in the model's Batch form (see Algorithm \ref{alg:sus-eval-batch}), as our proposal for a more suitable and representative long-term evaluation of a model's environmental impact. \end{itemize}